Nazareth, Pennsylvania: Etymology

-The borough is named for the Biblical town of Nazareth in Israel, where Jesus spent his youth.
+The borough is named for the Biblical town of Nazareth, where Jesus spent his youth.
 The names of a number of other places in the Lehigh Valley area of Pennsylvania are similarly inspired, including Bethlehem, Emmaus, Egypt, and Allentown's Jordan Creek.

 18th and 19th centuries

-Nazareth was founded in 1740 by Moravian immigrants from Germany.
+Nazareth was founded in 1740 by ethnically German Moravian immigrants.
 The property that comprises present-day Nazareth was purchased from George Whitefield after the construction of the Whitefield House.

-Nazareth was initially an exclusive Moravian community by charter, and other faiths were not allowed to purchase property there.
-It was one of four leading Moravian communities in the Thirteen Colonies; Bethlehem, Emmaus, and Lititz, each in Pennsylvania, were the other three.
+Nazareth was initially an exclusive Moravian community by charter; members of other faiths were not allowed to purchase property there.
+It was one of four towns in the Province of Pennsylvania that were the leading Moravian communities in the Thirteen Colonies, along with Lititz and nearby Bethlehem and Emmaus.

-In 1735, a small group of Moravian missionaries began working in the newly settled community of Savannah, Georgia, where they sought to evangelize the Native American tribes and minister to the settlers.
-Governor James Oglethorpe, founder of Georgia, and John Wesley and Charles Wesley, founders of the Methodist Church who were deeply interested in Moravian ideals, came along on the same boat.
-The Brethren settled along the Savannah River in Georgia.
-Like the Quakers, the Brethren refused to take part in the war with the Spanish and, as a result, were evicted from Georgia in 1739.
+In 1735, a small group of Moravian missionaries began working in the newly settled community of Savannah, Georgia, where they sought to evangelize to the Native American tribes and minister to the settlers.
+Governor and founter of Georgia James Oglethorpe and John and Charles Wesley, co-founders of Methodism who were deeply interested in Moravian ideals, came along on the same boat.
+Like the Quakers, the Moravian Brethren refused to take part in the War of Jenkins' Ear against Spain; as a result, they were evicted from Georgia in 1739.
 George Whitefield, a widely known itinerant preacher who served as chaplain of Savannah, brought the group of evicted Georgia Brethren north to Philadelphia in his sloop.
-Whitefield had grandiose plans, including building a school for Negro children on his tract of 5,000 acre, called the Barony of Nazareth.
-He invited the Brethren, who accompanied him to Philadelphia to settle at this location for the time being and hired them to build his school.
+Whitefield had grandiose plans, including building a school for African-American children on his tract of 5,000 acre, called the Barony of Nazareth.
+He invited the Brethren to the Barony of Nazareth and hired them to build his school.

 By the end of June 1739, the first log dwelling was erected.
 The workers struggled, the weather proved difficult, and winter soon arrived.
 They quickly erected a second log house.
-After its completion, Whitefield returned to Pennsylvania, bristling and angered by theological disputes with certain Moravians, particularly on the issue of predestination, and he evicted the Moravian Brethren.
+After its completion, Whitefield returned to Pennsylvania, bristling and angered by theological disputes with certain Moravians (particularly on the issue of predestination), and he evicted the Moravian Brethren.